-- STU 17 CDE Medical Information Form for Small Vehicle/Multi-function Vehicle Operators This form is to be completed by all Multifunction Vehicle Operator and Small Vehicle Operators operating vehicles with the capacity of 15 or fewer passengers (including driver) and maintained in each individual operator file in the transportation department for a minimum of 6 years. - STU 18 CDE Guide to the Hands-On Test This guide should be used by the Annual Inspector applicant to study for the Hands-On test. - STU 19 Hands-On Test Checklist This checklist is to be used by the Hands-On testing when scoring the applicant during the Hands-On test.
-This form shall be maintained by the Hands-On tester. - STU 20 Application for CDE Annual Inspector Qualification/Recertification This form must be completed by the Inspection site and submitted to the CDE School Transportation Unit.
-A copy of this form shall be maintained in the Annual Inspector Qualification File (IQF) until the inspector resigns, is terminated or retires. - STU 21 Annual Inspector Hands-On Performance Test Score Sheet This form is used by the Hands-On Tester to score an Annual Inspector Hands-On Test.
+- STU-15 CDE School Bus, Multifunction and Motor Coach Operator Written Test Answer Sheet - STU-16 CDE Type A, Multifunction and Small Vehicle Route/Activity Operator Written Test Answer Sheet - STU 17 CDE Medical Information Form for Small Vehicle/Multi-function Vehicle Operators This form is to be completed by all Multifunction Vehicle Operator and Small Vehicle Operators operating vehicles with the capacity of 15 or fewer passengers (including driver) and maintained in each individual operator file in the transportation department for a minimum of 6 years. - STU 18 CDE Guide to the Hands-On Test This guide should be used by the Annual Inspector applicant to study for the Hands-On test. - STU 19 Hands-On Test Checklist This checklist is to be used by the Hands-On testing when scoring the applicant during the Hands-On test.
+This form shall be maintained by the Hands-On tester.

+- STU 20 Application for CDE Annual Inspector Qualification/Recertification This form must be completed by the Inspection site and submitted to the CDE School Transportation Unit.
+A copy of this form shall be maintained in the Annual Inspector Qualification File (IQF) until the inspector resigns, is terminated, or retires. - STU 21 Annual Inspector Hands-On Performance Test Score Sheet This form is used by the Hands-On Tester to score an Annual Inspector Hands-On Test.
 A copy of this form shall be maintained by the Hands-On tester and the original maintained in the Annual Inspector Qualification File (IQF). - STU 22 Application for Inspecting Site Certification This form is a request to be affirmed as an inspecting site to conduct the CDE annual inspection.
-This site meets the requirements for facilities and equipment as stipulated in the Rules for the Annual Inspection and Preventative Maintenance of School Transportation Vehicles 1 CCR 301-29, 2251-R-10.00.
-This form is to be submitted to the CDE School Transportation Unit. - STU 24 CDE Brake Inspector Qualification Certificate This form is to be completed by the Annual Inspector and maintained in the Annual Inspector Qualification File (IQF) until the Annual Inspector resigns, is terminated or retires. - STU 25 Affidavit of Annual Inspection for School Transportation Vehicles This form is to be completed by the Annual Inspector documenting that the annual inspection of a school transportation vehicle complies with 1 CCR 301-26, and 49 CFR 396.17 and Appendix G. The current Affidavit is maintained inside the vehicle and a copy in the school transportation department vehicle file. - STU 26 CDE Annual Inspection/Preventive Maintenance Checklist This form is to be completed by the Annual Inspector documenting that the vehicle is in compliance the 1 CCR 301-26, 4204-R-26.00 The original copy shall be maintained at the inspecting site in the individual vehicle file. - STU 27 CDE VO-AG Trailer Annual Inspection/Preventive Maintenance Checklist This form is to be completed by the Annual Inspector documenting that the vehicle is in compliance the 1 CCR 301-26, 4204-R-26.00 The original copy shall be maintained at the inspecting site in the individual vehicle file. - STU 30 Application for Qualification/Recertification of CDE Annual Inspector Hands-On Tester This form is to be completed for qualification/recertification as a CDE Annual Inspector Hand-On Tester in compliance with 1 CCR 301-26 4204-R-9.00 and submitted to the CDE School Transportation Unit and a copy is placed in the Annual Inspector Qualification file.
+This site meets the requirements for facilities and equipment as required in 1 CCR 301-26, Section 4204-R-9.00.
+This form is to be submitted to the CDE School Transportation Unit. - STU-23 CDE Outside Annual Inspection Site Review This form is used by CDE Personnel when inspecting potential Inspection Sites. - STU 24 CDE Brake Inspector Qualification Certificate This form is to be completed by the Annual Inspector and maintained in the Annual Inspector Qualification File (IQF) until the Annual Inspector resigns, is terminated, or retires. - STU 25 Affidavit of Annual Inspection for School Transportation Vehicles This form is to be completed by the Annual Inspector documenting that the annual inspection of a school transportation vehicle complies with 1 CCR 301-26, Section 4204-R-10.00 and 49 CFR 396.17 and Appendix G. The current affidavit is maintained inside the vehicle and a copy in the school transportation department vehicle file. - STU 26 CDE Annual Inspection/Preventive Maintenance Checklist This form is to be completed by the Annual Inspector documenting that the vehicle complies the 1 CCR 301-26, Section 4204-R-10.00.
+The original copy shall be maintained at the inspecting site in the individual vehicle file. - STU 27 CDE VO-AG Trailer Annual Inspection/Preventive Maintenance Checklist This form is to be completed by the Annual Inspector documenting that the vehicle complies the 1 CCR 301-26, Section 4204-R-10.00.
+The original copy shall be maintained at the inspecting site in the individual vehicle file. - STU 30 Application for Qualification/Recertification of CDE Annual Inspector Hands-On Tester This form is to be completed for qualification/recertification as a CDE Annual Inspector Hand-On Tester in compliance with 1 CCR 301-26 4204-R-6.03 and submitted to the CDE School Transportation Unit and a copy is placed in the Annual Inspector Qualification file.